Acrylic Paint Stick to Metal

 1. Krylon BOND Primer

-Specially formulated for bonding to slick surfaces, the Krylon BOND Primer is a great choice for smooth metals like aluminum and stainless steel.
+Specially formulated for bonding to slick surfaces, the Krylon BOND Primer is a great choice for smooth metals like aluminium and stainless steel.
 This Primer offers excellent rust protection and comes in a user-friendly spray paint format.

 1. Evercoat Etch Primer